 - Darker Than Black.
-Type 4 is heavily implied in the second episode, between 'Li' and his target Chiaki.
-In the earlier scene, a vulnerable Chiaki is shown clinging to him and crying, "Please ...
-Don't go," after arriving to her ransacked apartment.
+In the second episode a vulnerable Chiaki is shown clinging to Li and crying, "Please don't go," after arriving at her ransacked apartment.
 The next scene cuts to them lying side by side at Li's flat, where Li suggests that they run away together.

 - Shaman King, of all series, has one.
 This is how some fans interpreted Yoh and Anna spending the night at the Asakura household the night before Yoh and his friends left Tokyo to continue the Shaman Fight.
 Evidence from the distant future manga featuring their son, Hana and a bit of Word of God confirms that they did.
 What's more, that means Anna spent the later half of the tournament as a Pregnant Badass.

-- Mobile Suit Gundam Wing has a non-sexual Type 4 in the Radio Drama-turned-manga Blind Target.
-Near the end, as Relena is about to leave, Heero catches her arm and pulls her close; in the audio version he starts to say something before the sound of a jet engine drowns him out, while the manga makes it look like he's leaning in to kiss her.
-Naturally there was a debate on what exactly happened, and it shouldn't be too hard to guess which group was loudly insisting that nothing happened.
+- Mobile Suit Gundam Wing In the Radio Drama-turned-manga Blind Target, as Relena is about to leave, Heero catches her arm and pulls her close; in the audio version he starts to say something before the sound of a jet engine drowns him out, while the manga makes it look like he's leaning in to kiss her.
+Naturally there's a debate on what exactly happened, and it shouldn't be too hard to guess which group was loudly insisting that nothing happened.

-- There is a somewhat eyebrow-raising Spider-Man example from the 70's.
+- There is an eyebrow-raising Spider-Man example from the 70's.
 Peter's old flame Betty Brant has had a fight with her husband, she comes to Peter for comfort.
 They end up kissing.
 Cut, next panel is "several hours later" and Peter is feeling really guilty...